top of page

 Orange tabby cat emerging from a white pet house, set against a tiled wall.
 The cat appears curious and alert.

 Before you start mapping urine spots with UV light, you must rule out medical causes.
-Cornell University College of Veterinary Medicine identifies several urgent conditions that cause house soiling:
+Cornell University College of Veterinary Medicine identifies several urgent conditions that cause house soiling.

 Immediate vet visit required if your cat shows: